CAS Corner Coneflower Belated Birthday Card CCS 567

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 It's Tuesday and time for a new challenge over at CAS Colours & Sketches.
-Suzy is hosting this month and our first challenge is a colour challenge:
+Deborah is hosting this month and our first challenge is a sketch challenge:

 Here's the low-down on today's card: